 KYTC partners with other MS4 communities to participate as a stakeholder in local MS4 activities.
 At the request of partner communities, KYTC District MS4 Coordinators attend stormwater meetings and events.
-In 2012, KYTC participated in 9 stakeholder meetings.
-District 7 personnel participated in 4 meetings of the Georgetown Stormwater Advisory Committee, held in the Georgetown City Hall and 3 meetings with Lexington Fayette Urban County Government held at the Town Branch Wastewater Treatment Plan, District 3 participated in one meeting of the MS4 Cooperative Committee held in the Warren County Courthouse, and District 6 participated in one meeting of the Stormwater Advisory Committee held at the SD1 Board Room.
+In 2013, KYTC participated in 12 stakeholder meetings.
+District 7 personnel participated in 4 meetings of the Georgetown Stormwater Advisory Committee, held in the Georgetown City Hall and 3 meetings with Lexington Fayette Urban County Government held at the Town Branch Wastewater Treatment Plan, District 3 participated in two meetings of the MS4 Cooperative Committee held in the Warren County Courthouse, District 9 participated in two Ashland-Boyd-Greenup SWAC meetings at the Ashland Fire Department and District 6 participated in one meeting of the Stormwater Advisory Committee held at the SD1 Board Room.

-SWQMP ID Element Task Measure of Success/Frequency Activity Required 1.7 Outreach Strategy Beginning in Permit Year Two (2), the permittee shall report the types of outreach mechanisms used to disseminate stormwater quality message shall be provided to the partnering communities and in the annual report.
+SWQMP Element Task Measure of Activity Required ID Success/Frequency 1.7 Outreach Strategy Beginning in Permit Year Two (2), the permittee shall report the types of outreach mechanisms used to disseminate stormwater quality message shall be provided to the partnering communities and in the annual report.
 The permittee shall develop a coordinated campaign to educate the general public on stormwater quality issues.
 The outreach and educational topics shall be determined through consultation with KYTC's partnering MS4 entities.
 The education outreach shall be developed by the permittee and submitted for review and approval by KDOW.
 The permittee may employ various educational outreach mechanisms to distribute information to its partnering MS4 entities and the general public, such as, public service announcements, newspaper inserts, brochures, and recognition programs.
 The permittee shall apply an iterative approach to advance the KYTC MS4 outreach for the benefit of its partnering MS4 entities.
 The permittee shall assess the current KYTC outreach initiatives for gaps and modify KYTC strategy and resources to better meet program needs.